shaunkatona/prosvcons/README.md

                 - editable by only the user
                 - deletable by only the user
                 - there is no edit toggle for other users
-    - add error indicator for Saving
-    - add error indicator for Updating

 - Further enhancements:
     - Refactor the Angular controller to be more modular with directives.
 Duplicate code for pros and cons is no good.
     - Refactor to have zero jquery
+    - FacebookAuth
+	- GoogleAuth
+	- add error & loading indicator for Saving
+    - add error & loading indicator for Updating